The best hours to avoid the crowds are the first few hours (3-5 pm) on Friday, and the opening hours (11 am – 1 pm) of Sunday.

 Yes, located at the fort’s far NE corner, between Barracks 6 and the Commissary Buildings.

-The fort’s Visitor Center at Barracks 1 (northwest corner of the Parade Ground; entrance through the glass doors—see the Information sign) serves as a ticket center, information center, and lost/found area.
+There are ticket booths between Barracks 6 and Commissary.
+As well as two ticket booths on each end of the Parade Ground near Barracks 1 and Officer’s Quarters 1.
+Two ticket booths will be offering Credit Card Transactions (Visa/Mastercard only).
+The fort’s Visitor Center at Barracks 1 (northwest corner of the Parade Ground; entrance through the glass doors serves as an information center and lost/found area.
 You can also call the Visitor Center at (325) 657-4444; e-mail at Admin@FortConcho.com.